vctls/AutoCompleterBundle/README.md

 =======================

 This is a fork [PUGX/PUGXAutocompleterBundle](https://github.com/PUGX/PUGXAutoCompleterBundle).
-I rolled back php version requirements for personnal needs to php 5.6.

 This bundle has a simple, specific purpose: adding an "autocomplete" (also known as "type-ahead") field.
-The typical use case is when you get a Many-to-One relation and you need to display a form with related entity.
+The typical use case is when you get a Many-to-One or Many-to-Many relation and you need to display a form with related entity.
 If related entity has many thousands of items, using the classic select is not suitable.
-Here comes this bundle.

 [![Build Status](https://secure.travis-ci.org/vctls/PUGXAutoCompleterBundle.svg?branch=master)](http://travis-ci.org/vctls/PUGXAutoCompleterBundle)